utdata/icj-project-template/README.md

 1. The instructions for how to create a service account on Google are [here](https://cloud.google.com/docs/authentication/getting-started).
 2. Make sure you're logged into your personal gmail account.
 If you use your school email, you might not have permissions to create a service account.
 Follow the link above and click on `Go to the Service Account Key page`.
 3. First, you must create a project.
 Project is a little misleading because you do not need to do this for each project.
 You only need to do this once per email address per computer.
+I've named my project `icj-project`.
 4. Create a service account key.
+I've named my key `icj`, and make yourself the `Project --> Owner`.
 After you create this key, a file will be saved on your machine.
 This file is important!
 I'm going to put mine in a folder with all of my other projects, for example: `/Users/wangelbert/Desktop/projects/utdata/icj-project-306222d7b682.json`.
 5. Go to the [API Library](https://console.developers.google.com/apis/library), find the Google Docs and Sheets APIs, select `icj-project` at the top-left corner and then enable both APIs.

 ### Setting up the environment variable